 Are you an environmental champion looking for an effective team methodology that considers environmental factors, as well as human rights and corruption prevention?
 Try PRiSM.

 Developed by Green Project Management (GPM) Global, this method helps teams to eliminate environmental pollution as well as save energy.
 Unlike other types of project management methodologies, the PRiSM approach extends beyond the end of the project.
-Instead, it focuses on the post-delivery of projects to minimize adverse effects on the environment.
+Instead, it focuses on the post-delivery of tasks to minimize adverse effects on the environment.

 Timing Is Everything

 For this to be possible, you must employ the use of time tracking software like Traqq.
 Not only is the tool highly effective in monitoring your team, remote or not, but, also allows you to easily create and manage groups.
-It might prove useful, especially if you manage different teams, each working on different projects, but you want to manage them under one platform.
+It might prove useful, especially if you manage different teams, each working on different tasks, but you want to manage them under one platform.

 You can manage teams of any size and group them according to their roles.
 When it comes to monthly reports, Traqq makes the billing process even easier.
 It measures and analyzes the activity levels of each worker, and presents the analysis in neat and easy to understand timesheets.
 From the records, you can view each employee’s working hours and use the data to work out the business performance for that month or quarter and make adjustments accordingly.